simonvincenthk/simonvincenthk.github.io/_posts/2022-01-30-Machine Learning with PyTourch and fastai (V02).md

 # Machine Learning with PyTourch and fastai (V02)
-A collection of notes, mostly from Howard and Gugger’s book and teachings  [^howardandgugger-20], aimed at giving the layperson context about and an understanding of the machine learning used in this study.
+A collection of notes, mostly from Howard and Gugger's book and teachings  [^howardandgugger-20], aimed at giving the layperson context about and an understanding of the machine learning used in this study.
 It is broken up into two primary subsections: ([1](#section_1)) a theoretical introduction and discussion about machine learning, and ([2](#section_2)) a deeper explanation of the methods used in this study.

 ## Table of Contents
 * [1 Theory of Machine Learning](#section_1)